microsoft/pxt-microbit/docs/courses/ucp-science/body-electrical/setup-procedure.md

 ## Code and data collection

-This project will use to microbits to collect and record data using the MakeCode as described in the [Data Collection](/courses/ucp-science/data-collection/setup-procedure) lesson.
+This project will use to microbits to collect and record data using MakeCode as described in the [Data Collection](/courses/ucp-science/data-collection/setup-procedure) lesson.

 ## Option 2 — MakeCode and a USB connection